 Extensive experience in breast cancer treatments

 As a National Cancer Institute-designated Comprehensive Cancer Center, we offer a level of expertise found only in the top cancer centers across the country.
-Our teams of physicians, surgeons, counselors and therapists have made breast cancer their top priority.
+Our teams of physicians, surgeons, counselors and therapists in Raleigh and Durham have made breast cancer their top priority.
 Our skills and experience come from working only with breast cancer patients every day.
 We use the latest technologies and research findings to detect abnormal breast lumps and masses, and treat all types of breast cancer.
 And, if you require breast reconstruction, our plastic surgeons are available to discuss your options.

 Choose Duke for your breast cancer treatment because we offer: